vincecampanale/blog/_drafts/2017-09-23-scrabble-words-elm.markdown

 Let us begin.

-Breaking the steps down into pseudocode helpful for solving simple scripting problems like this one, so let's start there.
+Breaking the problem down and writing a solution outline pseudocode tends to help with solving simple scripting problems like this one, so let's start there.

 ```
 -- given a word